jliu-v/CSC520-project/README.md

 As mentioned earlier, this project game environment was sourced.
 Here are our modifications and contributions to the environment for our project:
 - MultiAgents.py
   - Function scoreEvaluationFunction()
+    - Implementation baseline agent accessing scores of legal actions
   - Class AlphaBetaAgent()
+    - Implementation of Alpha-Beta Pruning with depth limited semi-online search
+    - Implementation of search path construction within the depth limit
+    - Implementation of RL models (DQN/PPO) initialization and training
 - contrib/util.py
+    - Implementation of state perception function
 - game.py
+  - Game.run()
+    - Implementation of adding agent experience to replay buffer
+    - Implementation of triggering RL training
-  - Game.run(): added replay buffer for RL training and record game results
+    - Implementation of recording game results
 - pacman.py
   - ClassicGameRules.newGame()
+    - Implementation of RL model instantiation and hyper-parameters